STARR Method for reflection explained

-The STARR Method, Starr technique or starr interview technique is often used by students when reflecting on their own actions, for example in a reflection report for an internship.
+The STARR Method, StARR Technique or STARR Intererview Technique is often used by students when reflecting on their own actions, for example in a reflection report for an internship.

 The method is also used by professionals in coaching, research and job interviews.
 STARR helps to answer questions about competencies accurately and completely and ensures that you become successful in, for example, conducting a job interview.